ash6502/A1-UX/README.md

 a WIP UNIX-like OS for the Apple-1

 # Building

+!
+NOTE !

+Windows building is not officially supported, and never will be.
+Fuck you Microslop.

 To build A1-UX, you only really need cc65 installed.

 After installing cc65, run build.sh.